 4. ‘Urban Heritage-Making: Cultural Forms, Local Histories and Redevelopment’

 Submitted by: Carolyn Birdsall, Linda van de Kamp, and Anastasiya Halauniova

 This project consists of an academic workshop with international guests at which invited and pre-circulated papers are discussed with the idea of forming a special issue on the topic of urban cultures, heritage and redevelopment.
 In addition, a special “Museum Day” in collaboration with Amsterdam Museum is organized.
 This day will include a moderated and public round-table and an interactive performance by the interdisciplinary artist collective Moving Matters Traveling Workshop titled ‘In/Heriting Cities’.
-And last but not least, a Special Issue of Journal Cultural Geographies will be published with a selection from the pre-circulated papers.
+And last but not least, a special issue will be published with a selection from the pre-circulated papers.